CentOS-PaaS-SIG/contra-env-setup/README.md

 * force_minishift_install: Override an existing install of minishift : default=false
 * force_repo_clone: Force cloning of project repo : default=false
+* force_template_overwrite: Force overwriting of OpenShift templates and their resources if they already exist : default=false

 ## Minishift and OpenShift setup options